notlikecalvin/notlikecalvin.github.io/_projects/2020-07-01-the-dw-matrix-project.md

 category: graphic design, science fiction, television
 ---

 I made a far too large infographic with far too much detail based on every episode of <em>Doctor Who</em>.
-As a 'relativity index' it shows Doctors, companions, appearances by notable adversaries and the time frame that events take place in - all by the factor of screen time.
+As a 'relativity matrix' it shows Doctors, companions, appearances by notable adversaries and the time frame that events take place in - all by the factor of screen time.
 The chart lists serial/episode titles, production seasons/years, accumulating running time, character fates and breakdowns of gender/species.

 ![Image of the DW Matrix](/resources/dwmatrixsmall.jpg)